sarah-fitzgerald/pands-project-2021/README.md

 # Pairplot
 ## Pairplot Code

-Decided to use a pairplot to the represent multidimensional relationships between Sepal Lenght, Sepal Width, Petal Lenght, Petal Width for each species as it shows varied information
+Decided to use a pairplot to the represent multidimensional relationships between Sepal Lenght, Sepal Width, Petal Lenght, Petal Width for each species as it shows varied information.

 ```sh
     sns.pairplot(data, hue = 'Species', palette = ['orange', 'deeppink', 'dodgerblue'])